cassidoo/vim-up/README.md

 # vim-up

 A bunch of stuff to vim you up.
-Forked from Cassidoo's vim-up.
-Modified for Linux.
+Built for Mac and Linux.
 Heavily based on Square's [maximum-awesome](https://github.com/square/maximum-awesome) repo that's no longer maintained, plus a few other goodies.